Talentora/talentora-webapp/tests/LOAD-TESTING.md

 - **Stress Test**: Heavy load with up to 200 concurrent users for 16 minutes
 - **Spike Test**: Sudden burst of 500 users for 1 minute 20 seconds
 - **Soak Test**: Extended duration test with 50 users for 14 minutes
+- **Bot Connect Test**: Specific test for the LiveKit token generation endpoint with 100 users over 3 minutes

 ## Running the Tests